-If you are familiar with QCM-technology, you have most likely also encountered the so-called Sauerbrey equation.
-So, what is this equation, and when should it be used?
+If you are familiar with Quartz Crystal Microbalance (QCM) technology, you have most likely also encountered the Sauerbrey equation.
+This fundamental equation is pivotal for calculating mass changes in thin layers.
+But what exactly is the Sauerbrey equation, and when should it be applied?

 The ability of QCM technology to measure mass changes originates in the discovery of the relation between the resonance frequency and the mass.
 The relation was formulated in an equation in 1959 by Günter Sauerbrey, at the time a Ph.D. student in Berlin.
-The equation is a linear relationship between the resonance frequency of an oscillating quartz crystal and mass changes, Eq.
+The equation establishes a linear relationship between the resonance frequency of an oscillating quartz crystal and mass changes.
+This relationship is expressed in Eq.
 1.

 The linear frequency-mass relation described by eq.
 1, is based on the behavior of a pure quartz crystal, where a crystal of thickness h (and mass m) will have a certain resonance frequency, f (Fig. 1, left).If similar enough to a “pure-quartz” scenario, the scenario where a layer of material, different from quartz, is added to the surface, can be approximated with a thicker crystal.